astronomer/astro-docs/ac/next/04_deploy-dags.md

 For each of your machines running Airflow:

-1. Open your DAGs directory and ensure that the folder is empty.
+1. `cd` to your local DAGs directory and ensure that the folder is empty.
 If you followed the Installing at Production Scale guide, this folder would be `/usr/local/airflow`.

-2. Clone the Git repository holding your DAGs into the folder using `git clone`.
+2. Clone your Git repository for DAGs into the folder using `git clone`.

 3. As your `airflow` system user, run `crontab -e` to create a new cron job.
-You can specify an editor using the `EDITOR` environment variable (e.g. `env EDITOR=atom crontab -e`).
+You can specify an editor using the `EDITOR` environment variable (for example, `env EDITOR=atom crontab -e`).

 4. Create a cron job that regularly pulls from your Git repository, then checks to see if any files were modified from the pull.
 For example, if you want to pull from GitHub to your `/usr/local/airflow` directory every 3 minutes, your cron job would look something like this: